karthikkeyan/Network/README.md

 4. Given a network service
     when a request is received
     then addition info is added to the request before it send to the server

+5. Given a network service
+    when a request is received
+    then the final request is emitted to a request publisher

+6. Given a network service
+    when a response is received from server then the response is emitted to a response publisher

+7. Given a network service
+    when a error occured during the network call then the error is emitted to a error publisher